fac/tom_queue/README.md

 What about when I'm developing?
 -------------------------------

-Since Delayed Job itself hasn't really changed all that much, you can still use good old vanilla `delayed_job_active_record` and, for the most part, it should behave the same as with TomQueue, albeit less scalable with bigger queue sizes.
-Just omit the call to `TomQueue::DelayedJob.apply_hook!` in your development environment.
+/shrug Needs work.

 You can also, of course, run a development AMQP broker and wire it up as in production to try it all out.

 Cool.
 Is it safe to use?
 ------------------------

-Sure!
-We use it in production at FreeAgent pushing hundreds of thousands of jobs a day.
-That said, you do so at your own risk, and I'd advise understanding how it behaves before relying on it!
+Probably...

 Do let us know if you find any bugs or improve it (or just manage to get it to work!!) open an issue or pull-request here or alternatively ping me a mail at thomas -at- freeagent -dot- com